 Your credit rating is used by lenders to assess what risk they could be taking when lending to you.
-Having a bad credit rating but a good, evidenced, explanation for why does not mean it will affect your application, but without the evidence, it may mean a higher interest rate or a declined application.
+Having a poor credit rating but a good, evidenced, explanation it does not necessarily affect your application to the detriment, but without evidence it may result in a higher interest rate or at worst, a declined application.

 How many times can I apply for a mortgage if my application has been rejected?

-No one can stop you from applying for a mortgage, however, the more times you apply and get rejected, normally, the more it will affect your credit rating.
-We would recommend that you apply for a copy of your credit file, find out what information is contained in your file that may explain why you were rejected, you can then try to put it right and then re-apply.
+Just like repeatedly applying for credit cards, the more times you apply for a mortgage and get rejected, the more it negatively affects your credit rating.
+It’s a good idea to request a copy of your credit file, find out what information is recorded and that will explain the reason for rejection.
+You can then work to rectify this and apply again.

 What’s the difference between fixed and variable?

-These terms usually apply to the interest rate charged by the lender.
-A fixed rate is where the interest rate is “Fixed” for a period of time – normally 1,2 3,5 or even 10 years, so regardless of rate rises or falls, your monthly mortgage repayments will remain the same until the end of the Fixed period.
-Thereafter your monthly mortgage amount could be higher or lower depending on the interest rate movements.
-A Variable interest rate means that your monthly mortgage repayments will go up or down whenever the lender changes their interest rate, this could be because the Bank of England has changed lending rates.
+These terms apply to the interest rate charged by the lender.
+A fixed interest rate means that interest rate is held for a defined number of years, so regardless of rate rises or falls, your monthly mortgage repayments will remain the same until the end of the fixed period after which your mortgage repayment amount could be higher or lower depending on the interest rate movements.
+A variable interest rate means that your monthly mortgage repayments fluctuate whenever the lender changes their interest rate, this can often be because the Bank of England has changed base lending rates.

 How much deposit do I need?